1033 E St Charles Rd

 Anyone who contracts with you in your home for home repair or remodeling is required to give you the following pamphlet under penalty of law and a fine of up to $50,000 per occurrance.
 Many contractors fail to provide this form because they have something to hide.
 Has your contractor complied with the law?

 Home Repair: Know Your Consumer Rights

-A law was passed on January 1, 2000 called the Home Repair and Remodeling Act.
+A law was passed on January 1, 2000 called the Home Repair and Remodeling Act, and amended January 1, 2019.
 As you plan for your home repair/improvement project, it is important to ask the right questions in order to protect your investment.
 The tips in this fact sheet should allow you to protect yourself and minimize the possibility that a misunderstanding may occur.

 AVOIDING HOME REPAIR FRAUD

 Please use extreme caution when confronted with the following warning signs of a potential scam:

 (1) Door-to-door salespersons with no local connections who offer to do home repair work for substantially less than the market price.

 (2) Solicitations for repair work from a company that lists only a telephone number or a post-office box number to contact, particularly if it is an out-of-state company.

 (3) Contractors who fail to provide customers references when requested.